Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 useradd -mg wheel filpill
 ```

-You want to add yourself to the wheel group as we will make some changes to enable you to have access to the sudo command i.e. allow admin privlleges.
+You want to add yourself to the wheel group as we will make some changes to enable you to have access to the sudo command i.e. allow admin privileges.

 Add a password for that your using this command (and follow the prompts):
 ```bash